 To apply to the EU Settlement Scheme you will need to complete an online application:

 - Verify your identity - If you have a valid biometric passport or biometric residence card (issued by the Home Office), then you must use the 'EU Exit: ID Document Check' app to verify identity.
 This is currently only available to download on Android devices (but the Home Office is currently working with Apple and it is likely that iPhone users will have access to a similar app by the end of 2019) - an easy way to check if your device can use this app, is if your device has the technology to make contactless payments.
-If you cannot do not have a biometric passport or a BRP card (for example, you only have an EEA ID card, a 'permanent residence' or 'residence document' in your passport), these would be accepted as proof of identity and nationality, however, you will not be able to use the app.
+If you cannot do not have a biometric passport or a BRP card, for example, you only have an EEA ID card, a 'permanent residence' or 'residence document' in your passport, these would be accepted as proof of identity and nationality, however, you will not be able to use the app.
 Instead, you will need to use an online application form and make an appointment at a UK Visa & Citizenship Application Centre to submit biometric data.

 - Criminality check - You will need to complete the criminality check by declaring any criminal convictions.
 Only serious or persistent criminality will affect your application.
 This should not affect the vast majority of EU citizens and their family members.